 In most states, when an accident occurs, fault is assigned to one or more parties responsible for causing the accident.
 In a no-fault state like Florida, however, each motorist must carry a minimum level of auto insurance to cover medical expenses and property damage in the event of a collision.
 Specifically, Florida Statutes §324.021, mandates motorists to obtain a minimum of $10,000 in personal injury coverage.

-Regardless of who is it blame, each party to a car accident in Titusville must file their own claims and take out a deductible with their own insurance companies, However, if the total amount of medical costs and property damage exceeds the minimum policy of the injured driver, they may seek legal recourse to receive compensation for the remaining losses.
+Regardless of who is it blame, each party must file their own claims and take out a deductible with their own insurance companies, However, if the total amount of medical costs and property damage exceeds the minimum policy of the injured driver, they may seek help from a Titusville car crash attorney to receive compensation for the remaining losses.

 When a car accident occurs because of someone else’s negligence, an injured motorist may be entitled to recover the following losses: